Alejogb1/job-board/blog-data/how-can-i-generate-a-matrix-with-random-values-based-from-a-larger-matrix-in-pyt.md

 id: "how-can-i-generate-a-matrix-with-random-values-based-from-a-larger-matrix-in-pyt"
 ---

-Okay so you need to pull random numbers from an existing matrix and build a new one cool I've wrestled with this kind of thing plenty of times back in the day it's like a bread and butter problem for data analysis or simulation stuff
+ so you need to pull random numbers from an existing matrix and build a new one cool I've wrestled with this kind of thing plenty of times back in the day it's like a bread and butter problem for data analysis or simulation stuff

 Let's break it down first off you’re talking about random numbers and matrices so NumPy is your friend if you're not using it already seriously go install it it's the base of pretty much anything matrix based in python I mean like 90% of it maybe 95%